icanrealizeum/iNuclearMaize/README.md

 ## Usage

-FIXME: nothing here yet, we'll go the Rust way soon.
+FIXME: nothing here yet, we'll go the Rust way soon. (but I need to install GuixSD first and likely learn how to use emacs, and guile/scheme ...)

 ## License

-Copyright © 2005-2016 Emanuel Czirai
+see the file: UNLICENSE

-Licensed under Apache License Version 2.0  (see file: LICENSE )
+Text/docs/images licensed under CC0 Creative Commons Attribution 4.0 International Public License (CC BY 4.0) see: https://creativecommons.org/licenses/by/4.0/

-Text/docs/images licensed under Creative Commons Attribution 4.0 International Public License (CC BY 4.0) see: https://creativecommons.org/licenses/by/4.0/
+FIXME: what's the unlicense equivalent of the above ^ ?!!
+TELL ME!!!!
+(If it's CC0, then I don't know how to use it! and unlicense seems to apply only to software/code)